tadad/real-democracy/content/writing/fully-onchain-government.md

 title: Fully On-Chain Government
 date: '2025-02-17'
 # description: The BoomerGov vs the ZoomerGov
-tags: ['blockchain', 'government']
+# tags: ['blockchain', 'government']
 ---

 Blockchains are internet-native governments.
 They replace
-- government forms with websites
+- paper forms with html forms
 - hand-written signatures with digital signatures
 - government-id with cryptographic ID
 - paper-money with internet money